Skip to main content

 In SwingVantage Motion Lab

-SwingVantage Motion Lab reviews the glove-to-hand transfer on tracked fielding reps, helping identify whether a player's throws that miss the target are a grip-transfer issue or an arm-mechanics issue.
+SwingVantage Motion Lab reviews the glove-to-hand transfer on tracked fielding reps.
+This helps identify whether a player's throws that miss the target are a grip-transfer issue or an arm-mechanics issue.

 Frequently asked questions